avelino/liquidluck/docs/start.rst

 + meta -- ``date``, ``category``, ``tags`` in the example
 + content -- everything below the first ``-------``

-Metadata that Felix Felicis supports navtively:
+Metadata that Felix Felicis supports natively:

 + date
 + public  -- default is ``true``, if set to ``false``, this post won't be included in archive